Questions to ask your doctor about hospital care after delivery

 - What should I pack to bring to the hospital?
 Can I wear my own clothes?

-- Can a family member stay with me in the hospital?
+- Can a family member or friend stay with me in the hospital during labor and delivery?

 - How many people can attend my delivery?